 An Impressive Progress with AI

 PDF documents are universal and all-present, they hold plenty of valuable information that organizations and users benefit from.
-A PDF data extraction is a difficult time-consuming and error-prone process, especially when dealing with large volumes of documents.
+An organization-wide process and business imperative – PDF data extraction – is a difficult, time-consuming, and error-prone task, especially when dealing with large volumes of documents.
 Artificial intelligence (AI) makes impressive progress in this topic too, enabling the automation of PDF data extraction using machine learning algorithms.

 An important contributor to this topic is the power of Natural Language Processing (NLP), which creates understanding by bridging the gap between human language and machine processing.
 Through the use of algorithms, NLP allows machines to analyze and interpret human language, which would otherwise be pretty difficult to understand.